June 2025 Newsletter

 As always, you can donate toward our efforts here or by donating cash at our next in-person gathering.
 Donations are used for expenses such as voter registration booth fees, supplies, and administrative costs.
 Thank you for your continued support!

 Welcome to a supplemental edition of the Greater Lafayette Indivisible (“GLI”) newsletter.
-Here are all of the things that have popped up since the main edition of our newsletter a few weeks ago.
+Here are the things that have popped up since the main edition of our newsletter a few weeks ago.

 As a reminder, we’re imagining that activism is like a waterway that builds in intensity.
 In addition to calls to action, we’ll also provide information about upcoming events and opportunities to foster community, good news, and places in which we’re finding inspiration.